Exalted (role-playing game): Getimian Exalted (Chosen from Discarded Destinies)

-Getimian Exalted are introduced in the third edition, and appear in the The Realm.
+Getimian Exalted are introduced in the third edition, and appear in The Realm.
 They appear as a playable type in Exalted: Essence, (June 2023), and are further detailed in Crucible of Legends.

 These Exalted are heroes whose destinies could have changed the world, but instead were never born as Heaven discarded those destinies in favor of another path.
 Originally created by the titans Oramus and Sacheverell during the Divine Revolution, they were deemed too costly to use and hidden away.
 The rogue Sidereal Exalt Rakan Thulio rediscovered their Exaltations, and brought them into the world again to serve in his War Against Heaven.

 Getimians find themselves appearing in Creation having never existed before, remembering a different Creation where they were notable heroes, called their Origin.
 The Getimian Origin is explicitly not an alternative universe that existed but only one which could have been.
 The Getimian did not exist until the moment they Exalt, and their memories are of a world that simply never was.
 Current writers have often used the film It's a Wonderful Life as an example of the Getimian condition.
 Their four Castes are named for the four seasons and draw on what the notable way the Getimian impacted their world as a mortal: Springs brought beauty, Summers brought conquest, Autumns brought sacrifice, and Winters brought order.

 The Getimian Exalted have Essence split into two pools: Still and Flowing, and unlike the other Exalted types, their Charms interact with their separate pools in different ways: Some of their Charms can only be powered by one or the other, or cause different effects depending on which one is used.
 Their magic often involves forms of spatial manipulation, internal and external alchemy, and bringing into reality aspects of their Origin.